-10. STANDARDS OF OPERATION AND MANAGEMENT.
+SECTION 10.
+STANDARDS OF OPERATION AND MANAGEMENT.

-(a) Class III games of chance.
-The initial standards of operation and management for games of chance adopted in accordance with any Compact shall be those set forth in any compact or any attachment to a compact.

-(b) Class II Games.
-The Commission may adopt standards of operation and management for Class II games, and pending such adoption, may direct the Enterprise to comply with such standards as the Commission may determine necessary to protect the integrity of such Class II games.
+- (a) Class III Games The initial standards of operation and management for Class III Games adopted in accordance with any Compact shall be those set forth in any Compact or any attachment to a Compact. - (b) Class II Games.
+The Commission may adopt standards of operation and management for Class II Games, and pending such adoption, may direct the Enterprise or any management contract to comply with such standards as the Commission may determine necessary to protect the integrity of such Class II Games.

-11. PROHIBITED ACTS.
+SECTION 11.
+PROHIBITED ACTS.